Repairing and Relining Aging or Leaking Concrete Water Tanks

 Call the Experts for Tank Lining Repair Work

-Contact Picon FRP, Inc., based in San Pablo, CA and serving the Bay Area, Northern California, Nevada, and Arizona.
+Contact Picon FRP, Inc., based in San Pablo, CA and serving the San Francisco Bay Area.
 Picon is a full-service manufacturer and field service provider of industrial fiber reinforced plastic and anti-corrosion products, tank repairs, and custom fabrication.
 Our products provide corrosion resistance, chemical resistance, heat resistance, abrasion resistance, and more.
 Call 510-232-0065 today!